Fed's Powell says economy may face 'extended period' of weak growth

 In a Senate hearing on Tuesday, Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, spoke of the risk the country could “paradoxically” end up worse off if it reopens too haphazardly and ends up with not just new rounds of infections, but a second wave of restrictions on who can go to work and what businesses can stay open.

-Reporting by Howard Schneider; Editing by Andrea Ricci and Paul Simao
+Reporting by Howard Schneider; Editing by Paul Simao and Andrea Ricci